waycom-group/dockerator/README.md

 ==========

 Dockerator is a tool for configuring and managing Docker containers.
-You can easily have a common configuration for all containers, containers with the same image and for a specific container and permit to overload parameters.
+You can easily have a common configuration for all containers, for containers with the same image or for a specific container and permit to overload parameters.
 Also, it's possible to start / stop / reload containers with initscript or by command line.